Self-Assessment Tax Return | File Your Tax

 After filing the self-assessment tax return, you will get a bill from HMRC in case you owe any tax.

-Generally, it takes up to 72 hours after the submission of your return for a final tax calculation to show up to your account.
+Generally, it takes up to 72 hours after submitting your return for a final tax calculation to appear in your account.

-Self-employed may need evidence of their earnings for various purposes, such as renting an apartment or applying for a mortgage etc.
+The self-employed may need evidence of their earnings for various purposes, such as renting an apartment or applying for a mortgage.

-If so, you can also request your SA302 tax calculation that shows earnings over the past 4 years, as well as an overview for the specific tax year.
+If so, you can also request your SA302 tax calculation, which shows earnings over the past four years and an overview for the specific tax year.

 Payment Of The Self Assessment Tax Return